 Following the $49 million acquisition of iSite Media by QMS, the pair of companies have now completed their integration and will now trade under the name QMS NZ.

 Take a look outside and you will see the outdoor advertising industry is booming.
 Traditional billboards are now competing with digital displays for attention and OMANZ is celebrating a record year.
-However, is there, perhaps, an overabundance of outdoor advertising cluttering public spaces?
+However, is there, perhaps, too much outdoor advertising cluttering public spaces?
 We chat to OMANZ chair and iSite CEO Wayne Chapman about whether there might be a case of too much of a good thing in the outdoor industry.

 Investment company Infratil Limited has sold its 100 percent stake in iSite Media to QMS for $49 million.
-StopPress chats to the chief executives at iSite and QMS about what this means for their respective businesses.
+StopPress chats to iSite chief executive Wayne Chapman about what this means for the business.

 iSite Media has invested heavily in its own measurement and planning tools over the past few years, with its efforts to provide better targeting and planning tools for buses in 2013 earning it a host of awards and some new customers.
 And now it’s applying a similar model to billboards.